 - you report as ‘self-employed’ to a government agency, like the Canada Revenue Agency

-This means that under the legislation, you will be insured by the WSIB and will have to report your earnings and pay premiums to us.
+This means that under the Workplace Safety and Insurance Act, you are required to have coverage with the WSIB and will have to report your earnings and pay premiums to us.

-If your business only does home repairs or renovations on private residences where you are hired and paid directly by the home’s owner or resident, then you do not need to be covered by the WSIB, however, you must still have coverage for your employees.
+If your business only does home repairs or renovations on private residences where you are hired and paid directly by the homeowner or resident, then you do not need to be covered by us.
+However, you must still have coverage for your employees.

 Calculating insurable earnings